IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >We must know — we will know!”[^HilbertIgnorabimus]

 >“No one shall expel us from the Paradise that <a href="https://en.wikipedia.org/wiki/Georg_Cantor" target="_blank">Cantor</a> has created.”

+>“A mathematical theory is not to be considered complete until you have made it so clear that you can explain it to the first man whom you meet on the street.”

 >“Every schoolboy in the streets of Göttingen knows more about higher-dimensional geometry than Einstein, but chalk is cheaper than gray matter.”